twfahey1/firebase-ops/README.md

         value: "some data from other step"
 ```

-For "read" operation: Retrieves value and sets output as `retrievedValue` which can be used in subsequent steps - e.g. `${{ steps.whatever-step-id.outputs.retrievedValue }}`
+For "read" operation: Retrieves value and sets output as `retrievedValue` which can be used in subsequent steps - e.g. `${{ steps.whatever-step-id.outputs.retrievedValue }}`.
+The output is a JSON string.

 ### Recommendation